JeffreyWang2864/Baseball-data-analysis/README.md

     <center><img src='https://github.com/JeffreyWang2864/Baseball-data-analysis/blob/master/images/height-to-weight%20ratio.png' caption='1-0-1 and 1-0-2'></center>
     <center><em style="color:lightGray">1-0-8</em></center>
 </p>
 The x-axis is the height of the player in feet, and the y-axis is the weight of the player in pounds.
 In comparison, I marked the average weight and height of American male over age 20 on the graph(where the red dot located).
-According to [FastStats](https://www.cdc.gov/nchs/fastats/body-measurements.htm), the average American man over age 20 weighs 195.7 pounds, and the average height is just over 5 feet 9 inches (about 69.2 inches) tall.
+According to [FastStats](https://www.cdc.gov/nchs/fastats/body-measurements.html), the average American man over age 20 weighs 195.7 pounds, and the average height is just over 5 feet 9 inches (about 69.2 inches) tall.
 Baseball athletes have an average weight at 185 pounds and height at 72.2 inches.
 The graph is beneficial for those who are planning to become a professional baseball player.
-By calculating their own weight-to-height ratio, whether if their ratio can fit with the majority of real baseball athletes is distinguishable.
+By calculating their own height-to-weight ratio, whether if their ratios fit with the majority of real baseball athletes is distinguishable.

 I gathered the data with the following SQL commands: